vendia/blog/pages/industry-supply-chain-visibility.md

         wrapTheColumnInACard: false
     intro:
-      text: Vendia Share's distributed ledger technology gives you a single, unified view of your end-to-end supply chain
+      text: Vendia Share's distributed ledger technology gives you a single, unified view of your end-to-end supply chain for improved communication, collaboration, and verification
-      title: Learn how to bring trust, compliance, and ease into supply chain partner communication, collaboration, and verification
+      title: "Learn how to bring trust, compliance, and ease into data sharing with supply chain partners "
   - type: Carousel
     slides:
       - text: "### Reduce the need for manual labor with automated data inputs and